 Thus the package name will be SQLinDS and it will be providing the '%SQL()' macro which will allow users to write queries like the one above.
 Internally the '%SQL()' macro uses a user defined function, another macro, and stores intermediate data (views) inside a predefined library (pointing to a subdirectory of the 'work').
-Package will be built with 5 files: 'description.sas', two 'macros', one 'function', and one 'library'.
+Package will be build with 5 files: 'description.sas', two macros, one function, and one library.
 Let's assume we have created the following package folder 'C:/SAS_PACKAGES/SQLinDS/' and we have copied the 'generatepackage.sas' file into the 'C:/SAS_PACKAGES/' directory.
 The structure of subfolders created for the package is presented in Figure 3.